aunkidwai/aunkidwai.github.io/_pages/about.md

 Professional Journey
 ======
-<p style="text-align: justify;">My career commenced shortly after obtaining my Bachelor's and Master's degrees in Computer Application from Integral University, propelling me into roles that spanned the spectrum of data science.
-From Tata Consultancy Services to Clavis Technologies Pvt.
-Ltd., my work has consistently focused on developing cutting-edge solutions through predictive modeling, machine learning, and data visualization.</p>
+<p style="text-align: justify;">Following the completion of my Bachelor's and Master's degrees in Computer Application from Integral University, I embarked on a professional path that traversed the diverse landscape of data science.
+My journey took me from Tata Consultancy Services to Clavis Technologies Pvt.
+Ltd., where I dedicated myself to crafting innovative solutions utilizing predictive modeling, machine learning, and data visualization.</p>

 Key Highlights:
 ------
 - <p style="text-align: justify;">Expert in data science and machine learning.
 My work revolves around extracting meaningful insights from data to solve complex problems.</p>
-- <p style="text-align: justify;">Over 6 years of professional experience.
+- <p style="text-align: justify;">Over 7 years of professional experience.
 I have honed my skills in various roles, contributing to my comprehensive understanding of the data science landscape.</p>
 - <p style="text-align: justify;">Specialized in predictive modeling and data visualization.
 These skills allow me to transform complex data sets into clear, actionable insights.</p>
 - <p style="text-align: justify;">Led innovative tech projects at Clavis Technologies and TCS.
 My leadership in these projects resulted in significant improvements in efficiency and customer satisfaction.</p>
 - <p style="text-align: justify;">Master’s degree in Computer Application from Integral University.
 My academic background has provided me with a solid foundation in computer science principles and applications.</p>